ntampellini/TSCoDe/docs/operators_keywords.rst

 use some of its functionalities, without running a full embedding.
 Here is a list of the currently available operators:

--  ``approach>`` - Performs an approach of the two atoms specified, looking for the energy maximum during this scan.
+-  ``scan>`` - Performs an distance scan of the two atoms specified (approaching or separating them), looking for the energy maximum during this scan.
 Thought to give transition-state like structures for monomolecular reactions, or give an idea of the reactive atoms distance in the TS before running a complete embed (see DIST keyword).
    Can be run on multiple molecules to get aggregate results to compare.
-Syntax: ``approach> mol.xyz 0 1``
+Syntax: ``scan> mol.xyz 0 1``

 -  ``csearch>`` - Performs a diversity-based, torsionally-clustered conformational search through TSCoDe.
 Then, an appropriate amount of the most diverse